biophyscode/biophyscode.github.io/latest.md

 make -C $AMX_ROOT tether $PWD/v002
 # the new simulation is stored in a new folder
 cd v002
-# inspect the links, which point back to automacs
+# inspect the links, which point back to automacs (see example below)
 ls -all
 # confirm that we can see the experiments
 make prep